mrexodia/RiscyWorkshop/README.md

 5. Then `Create codespace`
 6. Wait a ~5 minutes while the image is loading ☕
    - Press `Show log` to see progress
-   - Reload the page if it appears stuck
+   - Reload the page if it appears stuck or syntax highlighting fails
-   - **Firefox does not work, use Chrome!**
+   - **If Firefox does not work well, try Chrome!**

 | ![](.devcontainer/new-codespace.png) | ![](.devcontainer/machine-type.png) |
 |---|---|